 Usually, an independent physician contracted by Social Security performs the exam.
 It will be directly related to the medical issues described on your claim and may involve x-rays, or any other information the disability examiner has requested.

-There are several reasons you may need a CE.
+There are several reasons you may need a Consultative Examination.
 For example:

 - You haven’t been treated for your medical condition or conditions in a “considerable” amount of time, usually 60 or more days.

-- There isn’t enough hard medical evidence in your Fremont disability benefits claim to support a finding of aprroval or denial of your disability claim.
+- There isn’t enough hard medical evidence in your Fremont disability benefits claim to support a finding of approval or denial of your disability claim.

 - There is one specific piece of medical evidence, such as an X-ray or a stress test, needed by the disability examiner to confirm his or her decision.